-Figures 6 and 7 plot the burst drop probability of the wavelength assignment schemes we described in Sections III and IV for the 4 torus network and for W = 64 wavelengths.
-Figure 6 shows the drop probability for low traffic load, while Figure 7 shows the performance of the network under moderate and high loads.
-From the figures, we see that First-Fit is always worse than Random, confirming our previous analysis.
+Figs. 6 and 7 plot the burst drop probability of the wavelength assignment schemes we described in Sections III and IV against the offered load to the network, expressed in Erlangs per wavelength.
+These results are for the $4 \times 4$ torus network and for W = 64 wavelengths.
+Fig. 6 shows the drop probability for low traffic load, while Fig. 7 shows the performance of the network under moderate and high loads.
+From these figures, we see that first-fit is always worse than random, confirming our previous analysis.
 We also make two important observations.
-First, the adaptive, priority-based schemes (i.e., PWA, PWA-Link, and PWA- λ) perform better than Random (with the exception of PWA- λ at low loads less than 0.1).
-In particular, PWA-Link, which uses more detailed information than the original PWA, is the best of the three adaptive schemes, PWA is the second best, while PWA- λ , which uses the least amount of information, is the worst of the three.
+First, the adaptive, priority-based schemes (i.e., PWA, PWA-link, and PWA- $\lambda$ ) perform better than random (with the exception of PWA- $\lambda$ at low loads less than 0.1).
+In particular, PWA-link, which uses more detailed information than the original PWA, is the best of the three adaptive schemes, PWA is the second best, while PWA- $\lambda$ , which uses the least amount of information, is the worst of the three.
 The second observation is that the traffic engineering approach we described earlier to achieve traffic isolation and reduce traffic interference, when combined with any wavelength assignment scheme, static or adaptive, leads to a significant decrease in burst drop probability.
-The most dramatic impact is with the First-Fit scheme, in which case First-Fit-TE has a burst drop probability that is up to two orders of magnitude lower than the plain First-Fit policy.
-Similar decreases (although of smaller magnitude) can be observed for the PWA-TE, PWA-Link-TE, and PWA- λ -TE schemes over the respective non-TE versions.
+The most dramatic impact is with the first-fit scheme, in which case first-fit-TE has a burst drop probability that is up to two orders of magnitude lower than the plain first-fit policy.
+Similar decreases (although of smaller magnitude) can be observed for the PWA-TE, PWA-link-TE, and PWA- $\lambda$ -TE schemes over the respective non-TE versions.
 Overall, we find that the best approach to wavelength assignment in OBS networks is to combine adaptive, priority-based schemes with our traffic engineering approach.
-Interestingly, we find that PWA-TE is the best performing scheme, having lower burst drop probability than even the PWA-Link-TE scheme over a wide range of load values (note that, in contrast, PWA-Link performs much better than PWA).
+Interestingly, we find that PWA-TE is the best performing scheme, having lower burst drop probability than even the PWA-link-TE scheme over a wide range of load values (note that, in contrast, PWA-link performs much better than PWA).
 We believe that this result is due to the fact that, in PWA-TE, the wavelength priorities are adjusted by considering the whole path of a burst, not individual links as in PWA-Link-TE, and this operation is more compatible with the traffic engineering approach we take.